fabnicolas/vistriker-FE/README.md

 git branch -D gh-pages
 ```

-## Building Android APK and updating it
+## Build Android APK and update it
 Do you want to build your APK using Cordova, CrossWalk and Angular4/TypeScript production files?
 Just follow those instructions.

 ### Dependencies install